djsurt/io/charts/charts.md

 ## React Widgets

+The React widgets extend the [USEEIO Javascript (useeio.js)](/useeio.js/footprint) where you can edit javascript reports directly.

 [View documentation and functions](https://msrocka.github.io/useeio-widget-builds/apidoc/) generated using [TypeDoc](https://typedoc.org/).
 The React widgets in the [io repo](https://github.com/modelearth/io/) originate from the EPA's [USEEIO-widgets repo](https://github.com/USEPA/useeio-widgets/).
 Note: EPA downgraded reactjs from ^18.2.0 to ^17.0.2 to solve compability issue with MAC.
 (Jan 2024)